-The development of weapons capable of rapid deployment and of striking their targets with high precision while minimizing the risk to surrounding civilians, property and the operator accelerated in recent years due to advances in enabling technologies.
+The development of weapons capable of rapid deployment and precision strike while minimizing the risk to surrounding civilians, property and operators accelerated in recent years due to advances in enabling technologies.
 Weapons such as laser-guided missiles, "smart" bombs and GPS-guided artillery shells have dramatically improved the accuracy of strikes against hostile targets.
 When ground forces find themselves engaged in a firefight or near a target, their ability to deploy and use a precision weapon system quickly and easily can mean the difference between mission success and failure.
-Embedding a lethal payload into a remotely piloted, man-portable delivery system could provide warfighters with a valuable alternative to existing airborne and land-based munitions systems.
+Embedding a lethal payload into a remotely piloted, man-portable delivery system could provide warfighters with a valuable and more cost-effective alternative to existing airborne and land-based missile systems.